What Is CVV2?

 A CVV2 is found on the back of credit and debit cards.
 It is a three or four-digit number designed to ensure that anyone making a purchase has the card physically in hand.
-The goal of these codes is to prevent the unauthorized use of a credit card in a card-not-present transaction.
+These codes aim to prevent the unauthorized use of a credit card in a card-not-present transaction.

 Card-not-present transactions are typically online purchases, but they also include manually entered transactions (such as orders placed over the phone) as well.